15 years of History

-August British Rail runs its last steam-hauled passenger service.
-Oliver Cromwell was the loco.
+1968 Aug.
+British Rail runs its last steam-hauled passenger service, with loco Oliver Cromwell

-1969 January State-owned National Bus Company was formed.
-It absorbed Red & White Services Ltd.
+1969 Jan.
+State-owned National Bus Company was formed.
+It absorbed Red & White.

-March The Queen opened the new Victoria line on the London Underground .
+March The Queen opened new Victoria Underground line.

 April British Concorde prototype makes its first flight, from Bristol Filton Airport.

-July Charles is invested with his title: Prince of Wales in Caernarfon Castle.
-Swansea was granted City status.
+July Charles is invested with title: Prince of Wales in Caernarfon Castle.
+Swansea granted City status.

 Neil Armstrong became the first man to walk on the moon.